José de Acosta: Works

 Aside from his publication of the proceedings of the provincial councils of 1567 and 1583, and several works of exclusively theological import, Acosta is best known as the writer of the Historia natural y moral de las Indias, as well as De promulgatione Evangelii apud Barbaros, sive De Procuranda Indorum salute (1588), Doctrina Cristiana y Catecismo Para Indios (1585) and De Natura Novi Orbis.

 Soon after the publication of the Historia natural y moral, it was translated into various languages.
 It is chiefly the Historia natural y moral that has established the reputation of Acosta, as this was one of the first detailed and realistic descriptions of the New World.
 In a form more concise than that employed by his predecessors, Francisco Lopez de Gómara and Oviedo, he treated the natural and philosophic history of the New World from a broader point of view.
 In it, more than a century before other Europeans learned of the Bering Strait, Acosta hypothesized that Latin America's indigenous peoples had migrated from Asia.
-He also divided them into three barbarian categories.
+He also divided them into three categories of government: monarchy, communal self government, and "barbarous" nomads.
 The Historia also described Inca and Aztec customs and history, as well as other information such as winds and tides, lakes, rivers, plants, animals, and mineral resources in the New World.